Sussex Centre for Human Rights Research

 Purpose

-We are a group of academics and practitioners working in the field of minority rights (in different ways and in different disciplines).
-Many but not all of us are currently based in the UK, but we have a variety of different backgrounds and regional experiences.
+We are a group of academics and practitioners working in the field of minority rights (in different ways and in different disciplines), having a variety of different backgrounds and regional experiences.
 We came together to discuss, review, and reinforce our work in international minority rights through cooperation, support, and reflections on the latest trends on minority rights protection.
 Our aim is to build on the cooperation by developing and maintaining robust links among a variety of experts concerned with minority rights and by providing support and space for collaboration to our members.

 The Network was established in January 2023 following discussions at the UN Regional Forums on Minority Issues and at the UN Forum on Minority Issues in Geneva in 2022, where the idea of new minority rights treaty was discussed and subsequently proposed by the then UN Special Rapporteur on Minority Issues, Fernand de Varennes.
 A number of our members were previously involved with the UK Network on Minority Groups and Human Rights and our work builds on those earlier experiences and initiatives.